SciVista/Unity.Package.HiringTest/README.md

 Test used for potential hiring candidates

 ## Dependencies:
--Unity 2019.4.16f1
+-Unity 2019.4.16f1 <br>
--Universal Render Pipeline
+-Universal Render Pipeline <br>
--TextMesh Pro
+-TextMesh Pro <br>

 ## Description:
-### You will utilize this Unity package by importing it into the correct version of Unity.
+### You will utilize this Unity package by first cloning and then Importing it into the correct version of Unity.
 ### Once you have Imported the package into Unity, look inside the package, in the Editor Folder, and apply all avaialable settings.
+### Once you are inside Unity and have applied all settings, find the Unity Scene labeled: Follow Path.
+Open this scene then follow the below notes:

 ## Problems to Solve:
 ### The car’s materials are not applied correctly.
 Fix this first by updating the Graphics Settings.